Hurak Logo

 • Train Staff in First Aid, Emergency Procedures, and Response Procedures

-• Post Hazard Signs and Emergency Contact Information, as well as keeping all Safety Data Sheets (SDS’s) readily available in the event of an Employee being Exposed to Hazardous Substances.
+• Post Hazard Signs and Emergency Contact Information, and keep all Safety Data Sheets (SDSs) readily available in the event an Employee is exposed to Hazardous Substances.

 Step 8: Review and Update Regularly